 Green Leafy Vegetables

-You probably already know that green leafy vegetables are a healthy option, regardless if you're breastfeeding or not.
+You probably already know that green vegetables are a healthy option, regardless if you're breastfeeding or not.
 What you may not know is that when you are breastfeeding, they can become even more important.
 They are a great source of nutrients and they are low in calories.
-When prepared properly, they are low in sodium and can help you stay healthy.
+When prepared properly, they are low in sodium, rich in vitamin C and can help you stay healthy.
 When you're breastfeeding, they can also help increase milk production.
 This can make a great deal of difference, especially if you're having problems producing enough breast milk to feed your baby.

 Just like green leafy vegetables, mushrooms are also great for helping increase milk production.
 This is largely due to the beta-glucans that are found in mushrooms.
 They and other foods like them work well to increase milk produced by lactating mothers.
 Therefore, including them in your diet, can help you produce more than enough milk to ensure that your baby is happy and healthy.